One small step for Man(chester), one giant leap for our service!

 UKIO was a great experience and a useful opportunity to represent the Christie and build connections with others involved in MR-guided radiotherapy.
 Members of the MRL team will continue to undertake research to improve the service and patient care, and present this work at future conferences.

 Furthermore, we are now keen to raise awareness of the MR-linac both within the department and in the wider world of radiotherapy.
 We are currently preparing for the Advanced Radiotherapy Summer School held here at The Christie from 1 to 4 July.
 As part of this event, we are presenting about our experiences and conducting tours of the MR-linac.
-You can find out more about this on the event page.

 23 May 2019

 Many exciting and significant events have occurred in the last three weeks here on the Christie MR-linac.
 We received our official CE certification marking on the Elekta Unity and our research agreement with Philips was signed.
 And most exciting of all, our first patient has been planned and has now received their first treatment!

 During the last few weeks, we have been focusing heavily on repeated end-to-end training – the old “failing to prepare is preparing to fail” mantra is always in our thoughts.
 The whole multidisciplinary team has been getting together for this training and working within the MR-linac environment as we would with a patient.